ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/factorio/setup_en.md

 ## Allowing Other People to Join Your Game
 1. Ensure your Archipelago Client is running.
 2. Ensure port `34197` is forwarded to the computer running the Archipelago Client.
-3. Obtain your IP address by visiting whatismyip.com: [https://whatismyip.com/](https://whatismyip.com/).
+3. Obtain your IP address by visiting whatismyip.com: [WhatIsMyIP Website](https://whatismyip.com/).
 4. Provide your IP address to anyone you want to join your game, and have them follow the steps for "Connecting to Someone Else's Factorio Game" above.